-We are also a far more diverse society (more than 160 languages are spoken in Aotearoa) with a resulting range of opinions and perspectives.
+We are also a far more diverse society (more than 160 languages are spoken in Aotearoa New Zealand) with a resulting range of opinions and perspectives.
 This has been reflected in our research, which shows quite different attitudes to issues like discrimination and denigration.

-It is a startlingly changed environment in which to interpret 33-year-old legislation focused on ensuring broadcasters appropriately fulfil their key role in society.
-While there has been much discussion about new approaches to content regulation, it has yet to eventuate.
+It is a startlingly changed environment in which to interpret our legislation focused on ensuring broadcasters appropriately fulfil their key role in society.
+While there has been a lot of discussion about new approaches to content regulation, it has yet to eventuate.

-It means we need to ensure, as much as our legislation allows, that the codes reflect the modern context and are easy for audiences to understand.

-We must also do so in a way which does not unduly restrict freedom of expression - a cornerstone of robust democracies.
+It means we need to ensure, as much as our legislation allows, that the code reflects the modern context and is easy for audiences to understand.
+We must also do so in a way which does not unduly restrict freedom of expression - a cornerstone of robust democracies, which is protected in the New Zealand Bill of Rights Act.

-The following code and guidelines, while shortened and adapted in places, are true to what we have learned since 1989 but also reflect that society has moved and will continue to do so.
+We acknowledge too the principles of partnership, protection and participation in Te Tiriti o Waitangi and consider the needs, aspirations and cultural values of tangata whenua.
+The Authority recognises the important relationship Te Tiriti guarantees and that it has more work to do to ensure it is reflected properly in its work with tangata whenua, broadcasters and audiences.
+The following Code and guidelines, while shortened and adapted in places, are true to what we have learned since 1989 but also reflect that society has moved and will continue to do so.